 high productivity due to the use of high electrical power (welding time of one joint or point is from 0.02 to 1 s);

 high quality of welded joints; insignificant residual deformations, simplicity and convenience of working with welding machines, neatness of the connection (virtually no weld seam), economic efficiency.

-- welded part thickness– up to 5 mm
+- thickness of parts to be welded is up to 5 mm.

-Semiautomatic welding, also known as MIG/MAG, metal-arc inert-gas (MIG) that does not react with a molten metal or electrode, or metal active gas (MAG), allows optimizing the welding process and product quality.
-This is a semi-automatic method that is suitable for welding standard, large metal assemblies.
+Gas metal arc welding (GMAW), specifically MIG/MAG welding, using a shielding inert gas (MIG) that does not react with the molten metal or electrode, or active shielding gas (MAG), optimizes the welding process and product quality.